ERC725Alliance/erc725.js/README.md

 1. `schemaKey` - `String`: The name (or the encoded name as the schema 'key') of the schema element in the class instance's schema.

-1. `data` - `Mixed`:  Data structured according to the corresponding to the schema defition.
+1. `data` - `Mixed`:  Data structured according to the corresponding to the schema definition.

 **Returns**